Danielhp95/sc2l-setup/NOTES.md

 2. Downloads all available maps listed in the map section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").
 3. Downloads all available replays found in the replays section [here](https://github.com/Blizzard/s2client-proto "StarcraftII client protocol").

+### Troubleshooting

+Firstly, be a smart cookie.
+This script has worked on various machines, any installation error will most likely be due to some dependency missing on your system.
+Try to see what dependency it is and install it.

+`box2d-kengz` depends on [swig](www.swig.org).
+Swig can be installed on the command line via `sudo apt-get install swig`

 ### Directories of interest